Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Capelli identities and their variations

-In particular, if $r=n$, then plugging in $z=0$ yields the classical Capelli identity (Proposition \ref{capelli_prop}). \end{Prop} \begin{Rem} In formula \eqref{lower_capelli_ident} we regard $K\in\binom{[r]}{k}$ as an element of $\mathfrak{S}_k\backslash[r]^{\underline{k}}$, i.e. as $k$-tuple with arbitrarily chosen ordering of elements.
-Note that the term $\det(X_{IK})\det(D_{IK})$ does not depend on this choice, so the expression on the right is well defined. \end{Rem} \begin{Rem} The elements $C_k$ are often called \emph{Capelli generators}.
-Moreover, $Z(\mathfrak{gl}_n)$ is a free polynomial ring generated by $C_1,\ldots,C_n$.
-The classical counterparts of the Capelli generators are the coefficients $c_k$ (see \eqref{c_k_formula}) of the characteristic polynomial which are the generators of $S(\mathfrak{gl}_n^*)^{\mathfrak{gl}_n}$. \end{Rem}
+In particular, if $r=n$, then plugging in $z=0$ yields the classical Capelli identity $($Proposi\-tion~{\rm \ref{capelli_prop})}. \end{Proposition} \begin{Remark} In formula \eqref{lower_capelli_ident}, we regard \smash{$K\in\binom{[r]}{k}$} as an element of \smash{$\mathfrak{S}_k\backslash[r]^{\underline{k}}$}, i.e., as $k$-tuple with arbitrarily chosen ordering of elements.
+Note that the term $\det(X_{IK})\det(D_{IK})$ does not depend on this choice, so the expression on the right is well defined. \end{Remark} \begin{Remark} The elements $C_k$ are often called \emph{Capelli generators}.
+Moreover, $Z(\mathfrak{gl}_n)$ is a free polynomial ring generated by $C_1,\dots,C_n$.
+The classical counterparts of the Capelli generators are the coefficients $c_k$ (see \eqref{eq:c_k_formula}) of the characteristic polynomial which are the generators of~$S(\mathfrak{gl}_n^*)^{\mathfrak{gl}_n}$. \end{Remark}

-Instead of proving Proposition \ref{lower_capelli_prop} directly, we prove more general versions of equalities \eqref{capelli_det_z_exp} and \eqref{lower_capelli_ident}, see Propositions \ref{capelli_minor_z_exp_prop} and \ref{cauchy_binet_capelli_prop} below.
-These generalizations are then verified by a straightforward inductive argument.
+Instead of proving Proposition~\ref{lower_capelli_prop} directly, we prove more general versions of equalities \eqref{capelli_det_z_exp} and \eqref{lower_capelli_ident}, see Propositions \ref{capelli_minor_z_exp_prop} and \ref{prop:cauchy_binet_capelli} below.
+These generalizations are then verified by a~straightforward inductive argument.

-\subsection{Cauchy--Binet type identity.}
+\subsection{Cauchy--Binet type identity}

 We start with a formula for $L(\Pi_{IJ})$ for an arbitrary minor $\Pi_{IJ}$.
-It generalizes the classical Capelli identity and can be viewed as a non-commutative analogue of the Cauchy--Binet identity from linear algebra (see also \cite[Corollary 1.3]{CSS}). \begin{Prop}[Cauchy--Binet type identity] For any $I,J\in[n]^{k}$ the image of $\Pi_{IJ}$ in $\mathcal{PD}(n,r)$ under the map $L$ equals
+It generalizes the classical Capelli identity and can be viewed as a non-commutative analogue of the Cauchy--Binet identity from linear algebra (see also \cite[Corollary 1.3\,(b)]{CSS}).